When is the Best Time to Replace Your Forklift Tires?

 It’s clear that replacing your forklift tires at the right time is important but how do you know when they need replacing?
 Forklift tires – like automotive tires – don’t have a specific time frame for replacement.
 Instead you replace your forklift tires when they are worn or damaged.

-For a quick summary of how to check for worn or damaged tires, watch the video at the bottom of the page.
+Here’s a quick video overview on checking your tires for wear and damage.
 For more in-depth information on when to replace your tires, keep reading!

 Common Ways to Check for Wear on Forklift Tires

 One of the most common ways to check for wear is by using the safety line.
 If the rubber on your tire has reached the safety line, it’s time for replacement.

 Cushion Tire Worn Down to Safety Line